-The despatches received from Governor Douglas during the Gold discoyear 1861, on the recent gold discoveries in British Columbia, vered in the Quesnal and and the general progress of the colony, have been already laid Caribou before Parliament.
-Of the gold discoveries the most country. remarkable are the gold-fields in the Quesnel and Caribou country, discovered by a young man of the name of McDonnell, a native of the island of Cape Breton.
+The despatches received from Governor Douglas during Gold discothe year 1861, on the recent gold discoveries in British vered in the Columbia, and the general progress of the colory have Quesnal and Columbia, and the general progress of the colony, have Caribou been already laid before Parliament.
+Of the gold dis-countrycoveries the most remarkable are the gold-fields in the Quesnel and Caribou country, discovered by a young man of the name of McDonnell, a native of the island of Cape Breton.
 They are said to be equal to the best parts of California, and to be distributed over a far more extensive area.
 Some idea of the richness of these mines may be formed Richness of the from the following extract of Governor Douglas' despatch mines. of the 24th October 1861, written from Vancouver's

-Island :- "The accounts from Caribou are more than ever " satisfactory, and the numbers of returning miners, with " their rapidly acquired stores of gold, and the extraordi-" nary fact, unusual, I believe, in gold countries, that they " have all been eminently successful, offer the strongest " confirmation of the almost fabulous wealth of that gold-" field.
+Island:-"The accounts from Caribon are more than ever " satisfactory, and the numbers of returning miners, with "their rapidly acquired stores of gold, and the extraordi-" nary fact, unusual, I believe, in gold countries, that they " have all been eminently successful, offer the strongest " confirmation of the almost fabulous wealth of that gold-" field.
 I have not, indeed, up to the present time, met " with a single unfortunate miner from that quarter.
-Of " those whom I had occasion to interrogate during my " recent visit to British Columbia, I ascertained that none " who held mining claims had less than 2,000, and that " others had cleared as much as 10,000 dollars during their " summer's sojourn at the mines."
+Of "those whom I had occasion to interrogate during my " recent visit to British Columbia, I ascertained that none " who held mining claims had less than 2,000, and that " others had cleared as much as 10,000 dollars during their " summer's sojourn at the mines."
 In these sums the large strikes of the season are not included.
 The amount of gold taken out of a claim on Lightning Creek, belonging to a man named Ned Campbell, is stated in the Monthly Report of Mr. Ball, Assistant Gold Commissioner for the Lytton district, to have been the first day, 900 ounces; second day, 500 ounces; and third day, 300 ounces, making 1,700 ounces in three days.